Bring a big pot of salted water to the boil, add the orzo and cook until done, usually 8 to 10 minutes.

 Orzo is really easy to prepare.
 You can boil it like you would regular pasta and drain off the water, but I prefer to prepare it in a skillet.
 When orzo is made in a skillet, you have the opportunity to add a rich toasty flavour to it by first toasting the orzo in melted butter.

-Does orzo double in size when cooked?
+Does orzo double in cooking weight?

 How do you cook Barilla orzo?